winstonparker/gas-station-finder/README.md

 1. Open the NGI Emulator.
 2. File -> Open App
 3. Select the directory containing these files.
-4. Ensure you a persistent internet connection.
+4. Ensure you have a persistent internet connection.